-1. Introduction 4

-2. Definitions 4

-3. Issuing an Alert: Eligibility and Requirements 6

-4. Reporting an Alert: Process 9

-5. Contents of the Alert 9

-6. Reception and Management of the Alert 9

-7. Identity of the Reporting Party and Confidentiality Requirements .
-11

-8. Prohibition of Retaliatory and/or Discriminatory Acts .
-12

-9. External Reporting .
-13

-10. Processing of personal data .
-13
+1. Introduction 2.
+Definitions 4 3.
+Issuing an Alert: Eligibility and Requirements ( 4.
+Reporting an Alert: Process ( 5.
+Contents of the Alert ( 6.
+Reception and Management of the Alert ( 7.
+Identity of the Reporting Party and Confidentiality Requi rements12 8.
+Prohibition of Retaliatory and/or Discriminatory Acts 12 9.
+External Reporting 13 10. .
+Data Retention Er ror!
+Bookmark not defined 11. .
+Rights of the Reported Individual and the Individual Ref 12.
+Rights of the Reporting PartyEr ror!
+Bookmark not defined 13 Security of Personal Data ror!
+Bookmark not defined